Testimonial ++ Internship ++ USA

 Los Angeles, San Diego, Universal/Disneyland, Grand Canyon, Mexico, Zion N.P., Bryce Canyon and a lot more!
 Many thanks to the cheap airlines for inland flights which allowed me to travel to Seattle, San Francisco, Chicago, Miami and New York.

-I am living in a shared flat with another company intern from Ukraine, an American girl and her three dogs.
+I am living in a shared flat with another company intern from Ukraine, an American girl, and her three dogs.
 After work, there was plenty of time for activities.
 My colleagues and I often went out for dinner and discovered the cities around us.
 We also went to the cinema and on weekend trips.
-Due to my daily use of English, my languages skills have improved a lot and are still getting better day by day.
+Due to my daily use of English, my language skills have improved a lot and are still getting better day by day.

 The main reason why I decided to go to the US was to become independent.
 I simply wanted to challenge myself to see how I could survive being miles away from home.
-After numerous walks to the Social Security Department, the DMV and my “solitary” life, I am glad to finally have achieved my target, even though I sometimes felt a bit homesick.
+After numerous walks to the Social Security Department, the DMV, and my “solitary” life, I am glad to finally have achieved my target, even though I sometimes felt a bit homesick.

-Although, Las Vegas is a fascinating city, I am looking forward to returning home, especially to the German food! ;)
+Although Las Vegas is a fascinating city, I am looking forward to returning home, especially to the German food! ;)

-All in all, I would do everything the same way again because what I’ve learned so far is that such an exchange enriches your life in so many unexpected ways.
+I would do everything the same way again because what I’ve learned so far is that such an exchange enriches your life in so many unexpected ways.
 I have become more tolerant, open-minded, independent and brave.